rope-hmg/Herbal-Candy/README.md

 Current status: **Very WIP**

-The project is structured as a workspace, but I'm not currently taking advantage of that.
-All the code is in the `apps/ok` package.
-As the project matures, the pieces that want to be split out will present themselves.
+The project is structured as a workspace with the following crates:

+- `apps/vm` - The virtual machine.
+(The crate name will change at some point)
+- `apps/assembler` - A simple assembler that converts a simple assembly language to bytecode.
+- `libs/byte_code` - A library that defines the bytecode format.